A-Levels Curriculum Guide

 Career and Opportunities Some modern language graduates work on a self-employed basis as interpreters or translators.
 However, many others choose careers not directly related to their subject but where there is the opportunity to use their language skills, for example working for companies who trade or offer services internationally or to non-English speaking customers and suppliers.
 This means that language graduates work for a huge variety of employers and sectors, including: teaching and education; government and public administration; business services; museums and libraries; tourism; media and internet; science, engineering and technology; transport and logistics; charity and voluntary work.

-COMPUTER SCIENCE - Block C - AQA
+COMPUTER SCIENCE - AQA

-ECONOMICS - Block B - AQA
+ECONOMICS - AQA

 Lessons 6.75 hours total per week.